 Vermont is great to visit anytime, but fall is where its beauty shines the most.
 World-famous for its fall foliage, Vermont might be the world’s best destination to watch the leaves change.
 Many other activities complement the state’s colorful magic to give visitors a wide range of options.
 Whether you want to hike or go apple picking, the beautiful fall colors are a bonus.

 So, are you ready to witness the vibrant shades of red, orange, and yellow in this magical state?
 I’ve listed my 9 top choices for an unforgettable fall Vermont vacation.
-From scenic drives to craft breweries, your camera will be busy and taste buds fully satisfied while visiting Vermont in the fall.
+From scenic drives over some incredible covered bridges to craft breweries, your camera will be busy and taste buds fully satisfied while visiting Vermont in the fall.

 9 Unforgettable Ways to Experience Vermont in the Fall